tinted-theming/home/README.md

 </p>
 </details>

+### Adding Support for a New Application

+To add your own template, submit a pull request to this repository to add your repository to the "Unofficial Templates" list below in the relevant category.
+**Recommended repository naming scheme: [style-name]-[template-name]** (with dashes as separators).

 ## Schemes

-To add your own scheme, submit a pull request to the [base16-schemes repo](https://github.com/base16-project/base16-schemes) and add your scheme.
+To add a Base16 scheme, simply submit a pull request to the [base16-schemes repo](https://github.com/base16-project/base16-schemes) and add your scheme.

 ## Builders